Eric-Conn/StickyWebapp/README.md

 # Sticky Webapp

-This webapp was coded useing AI.
+This webapp was coded using AI.